 Are there any ethical concerns?

 The below checklist is published with kind permission from Will Hughes.
-The full text can be seen on his blog:
+The full text can be seen from this blog.

 Checklist of questions to keep in mind while reviewing a research paper: